fbaldner/linkcollection/README.md

 # linkcollection
 My link collection of online tools.
 The links in this collections are not a part of [awesome](https://awesome.re) because they're not all properly curated.
 Use at your own risk.

-To suggest a link, make a pull request.
+To suggest a link, make a pull request or add an issue.

 ## Table of Contents